Automatic language translation

 On request you can be provided an annual update of the offender's location in custody and security classification.

-Victims of Serious Offenders can access modified documents about what an offender has done towards his rehabilitation while in custody.
+Victims of Serious Offenders can access modified documents about what an offender has done towards their rehabilitation while in custody.

-These documents are available close to an offender’s earliest release date.
+These documents are available close to an offender’s eligible release date.

 If you are a victim your submission can: